Subcentric linking systems: Introduction

 Let $(\L,\Delta,S)$ be a locality.
 Given the group-like nature of $\L$, there is a natural notion of conjugation in $\L$, even though conjugation is not always defined, since products in partial groups are only defined on certain words in $\L$.
-For $P\subseteq\L$, the normalizer $N_\L(P)$ consists of all $f\in\L$ such that $P^f$ is defined and equals $P$.
+For $P\subseteq\L$, the normalizer $N_\L(P)$ consists of all $f\in\L$ such that the conjugate $P^f$ is defined and equals $P$.
 It turns out that, for any $P\in\Delta$, the normalizer $N_\L(P)$ is a subgroup of $\L$ and thus forms a finite group.
 The fusion system $\F_S(\L)$ is the fusion system over $S$ generated by the conjugation maps between the subgroups of $S$.
 We say that a locality $(\L,\Delta,S)$ is a locality over $\F$ if $\F=\F_S(\L)$.
 One can always construct a transporter system $\T(\L,\Delta)$ associated to $\F_S(\L)$ whose set of objects is $\Delta$.
 Moreover, every transporter system associated to $\F$ is isomorphic to a transporter system which comes in this way from a locality over $\F$.
 It follows from the construction of $\T(\L,\Delta)$ that $\Aut_{\T(\L,\Delta)}(P)\cong N_\L(P)$ for every $P\in\Delta$.
 For more details on the connection between transporter systems and localities we refer the reader to Subsection~\ref{TransporterSystemsSubsection}.
+We proceed now with our second crucial definition.

 \begin{mdefinition} \begin{itemize} \item A finite group $G$ is said to be of \textit{characteristic $p$} if $C_G(O_p(G))\leq O_p(G)$. \item Define a locality $(\L,\Delta,S)$ to be of \textit{objective characteristic $p$} if, for any $P\in\Delta$, the group $N_\L(P)$ is of characteristic $p$.
 A locality $(\L,\Delta,S)$ is called a \textit{linking locality}, if $\F_S(\L)^{cr}\subseteq \Delta$ and $(\L,\Delta,S)$ is of objective characteristic $p$. \item Let $\T$ be a transporter system associated to $\F$.
 Then $\T$ is said to be of \textit{objective characteristic $p$} if $\Aut_\T(P)$ is a group of characteristic $p$ for every object $P$ of $\T$.
 Moreover, $\T$ is called a \textit{linking system}, if $\F^{cr}\subseteq \ob(\T)$ and $\T$ is of objective characteristic $p$. \item A \textit{subcentric linking locality} over $\F$ is a linking locality $(\L,\F^s,S)$ over $\F$.
 Similarly, a \textit{centric linking locality} over $\F$ is a linking locality $(\L,\F^c,S)$ over $\F$, and a \textit{quasicentric linking locality} over $\F$ is a linking locality $(\L,\F^q,S)$ over $\F$. \item A linking system $\T$ associated to $\F$ is called a \textit{subcentric linking system} if $\ob(\T)=\F^s$. \end{itemize} \end{mdefinition}